tgc-bot/FourAcesContracts/Membership.md

     to ensure that the changes are well documentated.
  2. Any Amendments to the Motion (if passed) must be carried out by commit to the pull request in question.
- 3. Once a Motion has been passed, it should become the active ('master' branch) version on GitHub, and the PDF version will be held invalid until a new PDF has been produced.
+ 3. Once a Motion has been passed, it should become the active ('master' branch) version on GitHub, and the PDF version will be held invalid until a new PDF has been produced that reflects the just-passed motion.

 # Other Additional Rules